 Copy article link

-How to snipe Liquidity Pools in Solana (Unprogrammed)
+How to snipe Liquidity Pools on Solana (0 code)

-One of the best techniques to obtain profit from liquidity pools launches in Solana is by means of a bot that performs Sniping.
+One of the best techniques to obtain profit from liquidity pools launches on Solana is by means of a bot that performs Sniping.

 This allows us to delegate the task of finding out what new Liquidity Pools have been launched on the network and whether to buy or not.
 Generally, a bot with good adjusted parameters can achieve good long term profits.

-Many times the profit you get is not big enough because you have to create the bot and get it running.
+Many times the profit you get is not big enough because you have to create the bot and put it into operation.
 But in this post I will show you how to do it without programming and starting from 0.1 SOL.

 If you are interested in making LP snipe (Liquidity Pools) but don't know much about it, let me tell you from the beginning ending in a very simple step by step.